-The regulations under 22 CFR Part 62 pertain to the sponsors' responsibility to inform DOS of serious problems or incidents and to cooperate with inquiries and investigations:
+The following federal regulations (22 CFR 62 Exchange Visitor Program: Subpart A-General Provisions and Subpart B-Specific Program Provisions) pertain to the sponsors' responsibility to inform DOS of serious problems or incidents, and cooperate with inquires and investigations:

 - 22 CFR 62.10(d)(1), (2) Monitoring of exchange visitors.
 Exchange visitors' participation in their exchange program must be monitored by employees of the sponsor.
 Monitoring activities must not include any retaliation or discrimination against exchange visitors who make adverse comments related to the program.
 No sponsor or employee of a sponsor may threaten program termination, remove from the program, ban from the program, adversely annotate an exchange visitor's SEVIS record, or otherwise retaliate against an exchange visitor solely because he/she has filed a complaint; instituted or caused to be instituted any proceeding; testified or is about to testify; consulted with an advocacy organization, community organization, legal assistance program or attorney about a grievance or other work-related legal matter; or exercised or asserted on behalf of himself/herself any right or protection.
-Sponsors must: - (2) Monitor the physical location (site of activity), and the progress and welfare of the exchange visitor to the extent appropriate for the category; - 22 CFR 62.10(e) Requests by the Department of State.
+Sponsors must: - (1) Ensure that the activities in which exchange visitors are engaged are consistent with the category and activity listed on their Forms DS-2019; - (2) Monitor the physical location (site of activity), and the progress and welfare of exchange visitors to the extent appropriate for the category. . . . - 22 CFR 62.10(e) Requests by the Department of State.
 Sponsors must, to the extent lawfully permitted, furnish the Department of State within the Department-requested timeframe all information, reports, documents, books, files, and other records or information requested by the Department of State on all matters related to their exchange visitor program.
 Sponsors must include sponsor's program number on all responses. - 22 CFR 62.10(f) Inquiries and investigations.
 Sponsors must cooperate with any inquiry or investigation that may be undertaken by the Department of State or the Department of Homeland Security. - 22 CFR 62.10(g) Retention of records.
 Sponsors must retain all records related to their exchange visitor program and exchange visitors (to include accompanying spouse and dependents, if any) for a minimum of three years following the completion of each exchange visitor program. - 22 CFR 62.13(d) Serious problem or controversy.
-Sponsors must inform the Department of State on or before the next business day by telephone (confirmed promptly in writing by facsimile or email) of any investigations of an exchange visitor's site of activity or serious problem or controversy that could be expected to bring the Department of State, the Exchange Visitor Program, or the sponsor's exchange visitor program into notoriety or disrepute, including any potential litigation related to a sponsor's exchange visitor program, in which the sponsor or an exchange visitor may be a named party.
+Sponsors must inform the Department of State on or before the next business day by telephone (confirmed promptly in writing by facsimile or email) of any investigations of an exchange visitor's site of activity or serious problem or controversy that could be expected to bring the Department of State, the Exchange Visitor Program, or the sponsor's exchange visitor program into notoriety or disrepute, including any potential litigation related to a sponsor's exchange visitor program, in which the sponsor or an exchange visitor may be a named party. - 22 CFR 62.25(n)(1) Reporting requirements.
+Sponsors must immediately report to the Department any incident or allegation involving the actual or alleged sexual exploitation or any other allegations of abuse or neglect of an exchange student.
+Sponsors must also report such allegations as required by local or state statute or regulation.
+Failure to report such incidents to the Department and, as required by state law or regulation, to local law enforcement authorities shall be grounds for the suspension and revocation of the sponsor's Exchange Visitor Program designation.